elephantscale/es-training-new/course-outlines/Cybersecurity-IACS.md

  * How to align overall organizational operational goals with security functions and implementations
      - The role of managers, hackers, and developers
-* Protecting IASC assets against different security threats
+* Protecting IACS assets against different security threats
 * Implement system security
    - Application of security design principals
    - Application of appropriate security control mitigation for vulnerabilities present